-Everything You Need to Know to Visit the Sixth Floor Museum
+Everything You Need to Know to Visit The Sixth Floor Museum at Dealey Plaza

 The 1960s were a decade of unforgettable change for the United States—change that shook the country to its core.
 But amidst all of chaos and protest, on November 22, 1963, the entire country fell silent.
 The 35th president of the United States, John F. Kennedy, had been shot and killed in Dallas, Texas, while traveling with a presidential motorcade in Dealey Plaza.

-As its name indicates, the Sixth Floor Museum is located on the sixth floor of the former Texas School Book Depository, the same floor and building where Lee Harvey Oswald fired the shots that fatally wounded JFK.
-For those who were alive to witness the tragedy that unfolded that November day, and for the generations to follow who have learned of the president’s legacy and its abrupt end, the Sixth Floor Museum is educational, emotional and thought-provoking.
+As its name indicates, The Sixth Floor Museum is located on the sixth floor of the former Texas School Book Depository, the same floor and building where Lee Harvey Oswald allegedly fired the shots that fatally wounded Kennedy.
+For those who were alive to witness the tragedy that unfolded that November day, and for the generations to follow who have learned of the president’s legacy and its abrupt end, The Sixth Floor Museum is educational, emotional and thought-provoking.

 John F. Kennedy and the Memory of a Nation